 Well-established as a foodie capital, Cape Town has a superb selection of cuisines for you to choose from.
-According to our top local dining magazine, Eat Out, many of South Africa's top restaurants are in Cape Town and surrounds.
+According to our top local dining magazine, Eat Out, many of South Africa's top restaurants are in Cape Town and its surrounds.
 For a unique African culinary experience, try Gold Restaurant or Marco's African Place.

 Flights and transport

 Cape Town International Airport connects to most local and many international destinations.
-It's a 2-hour flight to/from Johannesburg.
+It's a two-hour flight to/from Johannesburg.
 Once in Cape Town, we can help arrange your airport transfers and guided tours, or we can arrange a rental car for you.